mmikowski/hi_score/README.md

 ---
 ## Development platform
 ### Appliance
-An appliance is recommended for MacOS or Windows users.
-Download [the OVA2 image][_39] and install on VirtualBox or download [the VMX image][_40] to install on Parallels or VMware.
+Download the latest [latest virual appliance][_42] to try `hi_score` with the minimum of time and hassle.
+Pick the latest `ova2` image for virutal box, and the latest `vmx.zip` image for VMware or Parallels.

 ### Ubuntu Linux
-Everything should just work on recent Ubuntu 16.04+ and derivatives like Mint or Kubuntu.
-The steps to install all required and recommended libraries are shown below.
+If you are using Ubuntu Linux 16.04+ for your workstation or deployment everything should just work with as long as the required libraries are installed as shown below:

 ```
-  # install development and useful libs
+  # Install required libraries
-  sudo wajig install apt-file build-essential git \
+  sudo apt-get install build-essential git \
-    htop kdiff3 libfile-slurp-perl \
+    libfile-slurp-perl liblist-moreutils-perl \
-    liblist-moreutils-perl meld mysql-client mysql-server \
+    mysql-client mysql-server net-tools \
-    net-tools openssh-server pandoc pandoc-citeproc \
+    openssh-server pandoc pandoc-citeproc \
+    unzip zip

+  # Install recommended libraries
+  sudo apt-get install apt-file htop kdiff3 \
-    ppa-purge sysstat unzip vim-gtk vim-nox \
+    meld ppa-purge sysstat vim-gtk vim-nox vim-syntax-gtk
-    vim-syntax-gtk zip

   # Install nodejs
   curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -